Sir Henry Wilson, 1st Baronet: Family background

-The Wilson family claimed to have arrived in Carrickfergus, County Antrim, with William of Orange in 1690, but may well have lived in the area prior to that.
-They prospered, as Ulster Protestants, in the Belfast shipping business in the late eighteenth and early nineteenth century and, following the Encumbered Estates Act of 1849, became landowners in Counties Dublin, Westmeath and Longford.
-Wilson's father James, the youngest of four sons, inherited Currygrane in Ballinalee, County Longford (1,200 acres, worth £835 in 1878), making him a middle-ranking landowner, more than a large farmer but not a "Big House" Ascendancy landlord; by 1901 the Currygrane Estate had 49 Catholic and 13 Protestant (10 of them the Wilson family) inhabitants.
-James Wilson served as a High sheriff, a Justice of the peace and Deputy Lieutenant for Longford, there being no elected local government in Ireland until the Local Government (Ireland) Act 1898, and he and his oldest son Jemmy attended Trinity College Dublin.
-There is no record of Land League activity on the estate, and as late as the 1960s the IRA leader Seán Mac Eoin remembered the Wilsons as having been fair landlords and employers.
-The Wilsons also owned Frascati, an eighteenth century house at Blackrock, near Dublin.
+The Wilson family claimed to have arrived in Carrickfergus with William of Orange in 1690, but may well have lived in the area prior to that.
+They prospered, as Ulster Protestants, in the Belfast shipping business in the late eighteenth and early 19th century and, following the Incumbered Estates (Ireland) Act 1849, became landowners.
+Wilson's father James, the youngest of four sons, inherited Currygrane in Ballinalee (1,200 acres, worth £835 in 1878), making him a middle-ranking landowner.
+James Wilson served as a high sheriff, a justice of the peace and deputy lieutenant for Longford, and attended Trinity College Dublin.
+As late as the 1960s the IRA leader Seán Mac Eoin remembered the Wilsons as having been fair landlords and employers.
+The Wilsons also owned Frescati House, an eighteenth-century house at Blackrock, Dublin.

 Born at Currygrane, Henry Wilson was the second of James and Constant Wilson's four sons (he also had three sisters).
 He attended Marlborough public school between September 1877 and Easter 1880, before leaving for a crammer to prepare for the Army.
 One of Wilson's younger brothers also became an army officer and the other a land agent.

 Wilson spoke with an Irish accent and at times regarded himself as British, Irish or an Ulsterman.
 Like many of his era, including Anglo-Irish or Ulster-Scots, he often referred to Britain as "England".
 His biographer Keith Jeffery suggests that he may well, like many Anglo-Irish, have played up his "Irishness" in England and regarded himself as more "Anglo-" while in Ireland, and may well also have agreed with his brother Jemmy's view that Ireland was not "homogenous" enough to be "a Nation."
-Wilson was a devout member of the Church of Ireland, and on occasion attended Catholic services, but disliked "Romish" ritual, especially when practised by Anglican clergymen.
-He enjoyed good personal relations with Catholics, although there are unsubstantiated claims that he disliked George Macdonogh, and tried to block the promotion of William Hickie, as both men were Catholics.
+Wilson was a devout member of the Church of Ireland, and on occasion attended Catholic services, but disliked "Romish" ritual.